autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/creating-individual-params.md

 ## sensor_kit_calibration.yaml

-- How it is created is explained in [Creating sensor kit description page](./creating-sensor-description.md).
-  `sensor_kit_calibration.yaml` will be same file which included in sensor_kit_description package.
+- How it is created is explained in [Creating sensor kit description page](./creating-sensor-description.md). `sensor_kit_calibration.yaml` will be same file which included in sensor_kit_description package.
 After the calibration process, the calibration values will be changed.

 ## sensors_calibration.yaml

 - How it is created is explained in [Creating sensor kit description page](./creating-sensor-description.md).
-  `sensor_kit_calibration.yaml` will be same file which included in sensor_kit_description package.
-After the calibration process, the calibration values will be changed.
+  `sensors_calibration.yaml` will be the same file included in the `sensor_kit_description` package.
+After obtaining the main sensor frame (sensor_kit_base_link) positions related to the base_link (CAD data can be used for this purpose), these values will be changed.